svenslaggare/StackJIT/documentation/instructionset.md

 * `CMPLE`: Pops two operands, if the first operand is less than or equal to the second pushes _true_ else _false_.

 ###Reference types###
-* `PUSHNULL`: Pushes a null reference unto the operand stack.
+* `LDNULL`: Pushes a null reference unto the operand stack.

 ###Arrays###
 * `NEWARR <type>`: Pops the size of the array and creates a new array of the given type and pushes the reference on the stack.